zdk/pg-search-thai/README.md

 pg-search-thai
 ============================

-pg-search-thai is Thai Full Text Search extension for _PostgreSQL_.
+pg-search-thai is full text search _PostgreSQL_ extension for Thai Language.

-The main purpuse is to:
+Its main purpose is:

-Use PostgreSQL Full Text Search for Thai language (which spaces were not used to separate words )
+To enable PostgreSQL Full Text Search in Thai language (Due to Thai Language does not use spaces to separate words)

-This extension requires Thai word breaking routine in LibThai, libiconv for character encoding conversion (that requires by LibThai word breaking as it can only do tis-620 character encoding word segmentation) and a pre-installed postgresql (which is required for C compiler to find `pg_config` in order to build this extension).
+## Prerequisite

-If LibThai is _not_ installed on your system, then please [check out](http://linux.thai.net/projects/libthai) for installation details or read the next installation section.
+libthai, libiconv - this pg extension requires Thai word breaking functionality from the popular `LibThai` and libiconv. postgresql - `pg_config` in order to build this extension.

 ## Installation